to0MuchAtOnce/Tom-Lewis/posts/Coding a theme switcher.md

 These simple, but effective changes allow the browser to store our theme preference ensuring persistence across sessions and page reloads.

-First we import the `useEffect` hook from react with an empty dependency array, making sure the the effect only runs once when the site renders.
+First we import the <code class=inline-code>useEffect</code> hook from react with an empty dependency array, making sure the the effect only runs once when the site renders.

-Inside the the `useEffect` we retrieve the saved theme from localStorage using `localStorage.getItem("theme")`.
+Inside the the <code class=inline-code>useEffect</code> we retrieve the saved theme from localStorage using <code class=inline-code>localStorage.getItem("theme")</code>.

 If a saved theme exists, we update the state with the corresponding theme.